 Even so, a father should have a rapport with his children and a husband with his wife, and a wife with her husband; a minister with his congregants and a leader in the government with his citizens.

 A godly leader MUST have good communications and a rapport with the Eternal FIRST, as a solid foundation for a godly relationship with people!

 To be a good leader we must have an open channel to communicate with our Head, Almighty God, so that we can pass on to others the way to peace and eternal life.

-The best kind of leader communicates, teaches, explains, reason’s with, and works to inspire people to follow godliness; whether it is a wife, or children, or congregation, or the population of a nation.
+The best kind of leader communicates, teaches, explains, reason’s with and works to inspire people to follow godliness and to make decisions as God would make them; whether it is a wife, or children, or congregation, or the population of a nation.

-The mission of the called out is to teach and to set an example of godliness.
+The mission of the called out is to teach, to persuade towards godliness and to set an example of godliness.

 Matthew 28:19 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost 28:20 Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
 Amen.

 How does God lead?
 Is he a hypocrite not living according to what he requires of others, or does he set us an example that we should follow?
 Is He patient?
 Does he teach those he calls the way of life?
 Is he long suffering, full of love?
 Is He full of forgiveness for the sincerely repentant?